-Note - In the switch management Advanced Setup, enable "Preserve new IP configuration on all switch resets," to retain the switch's IP interface when you restore factory defaults.
+Note - In Advanced Configuration > Advanced Setup, enable "Preserve new IP configuration on all switch resets," to retain the switch's IP interface when you restore factory defaults.
 This setting preserves the management port's IP address in the management module's memory, so you maintain connectivity to the management module after a reset.